KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 ---

 ## Final Principle
-**Inversion is misalignment, not annihilation.**
+**Inversion is hollow reflection, not annihilation.**
 Even in collapse, recovery remains.
-The mirror always points back to its centropic source.
+The echo always points back to its centropic source.

 ---